scotws/LiaraForth/docs/INTERNALS.md

        inx
        jsr xt_execute     ; EXECUTE
 ```
-This way, the NIP instruction is a short as it can be, compensating for a lot of
+Note the RTS instruction is removed.
+This way, the NIP instruction is a short as it can be,
-the problems with STC code.
+compensating for a lot of the problems with STC code.

 There are two levels involved in native coding.
 First, a word must have the
-Native Code Enabled flag (NC) set in the Dictionary header to enable the process
+Native Code enabled flag (NC) set in the Dictionary header to enable the process
 (not all words may be natively compiled, because some require the address of the
 calling word on the Return Stack to function).
 Second, the compiler (in the word
 ``COMPILE,``) calculates the size of the machine code on the fly by subtracting
-``xt_word`` from ``z_word`` and comparing it to a threshold value.
-If the size
+``xt_word`` from ``z_word`` and comparing it to a threshold value ``nc-limit``.
-is below that value, the word is natively compiled.
+If the size is below that value, the word is natively compiled.

 (Because we are focussed on speed, it would be more logical to compare the
 number of cycles used per word and then calculate the percentage of the JSR/RTS
 overhead.
 If the code base ever stabilizes, this might be worth the effort.)

-## Aspects of Coding

-Liara Forth is focussed on being fast, not small.
-A list of the size and
-execution time of the most used instructions in 16 bit mode is included in the
-documentation folder.

 ## Input of text

-Liara Forth follows ANSI Forth by discarding the traditional WORD and FIND for
+Liara Forth follows ANSI Forth by discarding the traditional word WORD for
-REFILL, PARSE-NAME and FIND-NAME.
+REFILL and PARSE-NAME.
+FIND-NAME from Gforth is used instead of FIND.
 (See http://forum.6502.org/viewtopic.php?f=9&t=4364 for a discussion)